$83,818

 The pros of a larger student population are that they are typically located within larger metropolitan areas, offering a number of attractions and additional social and cultural events.
 Larger universities also offer greater diversity and cultural awareness.
 The cons of a larger student population are that you may feel trivial in relation to the entire school population until you find your niche with dormitory and extracurricular activities.

-The MBA program with the lowest student enrollment that offers an MBA in Healthcare Administration is 2 from Lawrence Technological University.
-The MBA program with the highest student enrollment offering an MBA in Healthcare Administration is Highest: 2,102 from University of Southern California.
-The average student enrollment from all universities that offer an MBA in Healthcare Administration is 190.
+The MBA program with the lowest student enrollment that offers an MBA in Healthcare Administration is 3 from The University of Akron.
+The MBA program with the highest student enrollment offering an MBA in Healthcare Administration is Highest: 2,122 from University of Southern California.
+The average student enrollment from all universities that offer an MBA in Healthcare Administration is 325.

 10 MBA Healthcare Administration Programs with the Highest Student Enrollment